 Once a year

 By direct mail only

 INVEST IN STEWARDSHIP EFFORTS

-Remember your donor detention skills!
-Maintain a personalized approach, and avoid cookie-cutter looking stewardship.
-You can do that by using your donor segmentation lists and base your solicitation efforts on your inactive donors demographic.
+Remember your donor retention skills!
+Maintain a personalized approach, and avoid cookie-cutter looking stewardship, handwritten letters are a way to do this.
+Use your donor segmentation lists and base your solicitation efforts on your inactive donors demographic.

 Keep in mind that life changes, people move, change their names, change their phone numbers and even their email addresses.
 So make sure to do your best to keep their information up to date.
 Communicate with lapsed donors to check their information in your system and if possible, provide a way to update it.

 As we mentioned earlier, if a lapsed donor only gave one time, they still have an affiliation with your organization.
 To nurture that relationship you can keep them up to date.
 Send them newsletters, impact reports, community testimonies, and success stories multiple times a year.
 It goes a long way to take the time and care to design readable, organized, and on brand pieces of literature.